 We have seen a demand since COVID and an increase in Native Hawaiian families requesting services as well.
-Our Mana Mama has a clinical team that consist of a Nurse practioner, registered nurses, mid-wives, lactation consultants, and Dula.
-You may have seen our Mana Mama Clinic on the road, we bring this out to the families removing any barriers that they have to care such as transportation or child care.
+Our Mana Mama has a clinical team that consist of a nurse practitioner, registered nurses, midwives, lactation consultants, and doula.
+You may have seen our Mana Mama Clinic on the road, we bring this out to the families removing any barriers that they have to care such as transportation or childcare.
 Our mobile van is fully equipped with a patient bed, prenatal and postpardome appointments, lactation consultations, and family planning.
-We are also able to drawl labs, and we are out in the community providing vaccinations.
-In addition, just this past December we launched our Mana Mama tele-health platform.
+We are also able to draw labs, and we are out in the community providing vaccinations.
+In addition, just this past December, we launched our Mana Mama tele-health platform.
 It allows all of our families to connect with a clinician 24 hours a day with any questions that they have.
-We provide breastfeeding support statewide and local resources prenatal and postpartum support.
-With our 24 hour platform they're able to speak with a clinician right away, whether it's our nurse practitioner our or our midwives.
+We provide breastfeeding support statewide and local resources, prenatal and postpartum support.
+With our 24 hour platform, they're able to speak with a clinician right away, whether it's our nurse practitioner or our midwives.

-This is our homepage on our website that provides a link to our intake form, so that they can self-refer and have access to any of our services and then our little chat feature in the corner that allows them to connect with our conditions.
+This is our homepage on our website that provides a link to our intake form so that they can self-refer and have access to any of our services, and then our little chat feature in the corner that allows them to connect.
 In addition to clinical services, we also offer a wraparound social service to all of our families.
+We also provide food distribution; we are partner with Lanakila Kitchen, La Tour, and Hawai'i Foodbank to provide temporary provisions for our families.